Buick Logo

 Where is Buick made?

-Buick has several manufacturing facilities, the largest located in the U.S., Germany, South Korea, China, and Canada.
+The company has production facilities in the USA, Germany, South Korea, China, and Canada.